Basketball Plays - "90" Series

 "95"

 Run the same play above on the left side and call it "95".
-In this case, O1 would dribble to the right side and O2 would slide down toward the corner.
+In this case, O1 dribbles to the right side and O2 slides down toward the corner.
 O1 passes to O4, while O5 screens for O3.
 O3 comes over the screen for the pass from O4 and the outside shot.
 O5 seals, slips the screen and cuts to the hoop for the pass from O4 and the lay-up.